sinanatra/tesselate/readme.md

 - Supports all DIN paper sizes (A0–A6) and custom cm sizes
 - Multiple dithering modes (Floyd-Steinberg, halftone, none)
 - Output strips as PNG images, ready for printing
-- Direct thermal printer support via USB (with python-escpos), or prints via system lpr
+- Direct thermal printer support via USB (with python-escpos), or prints via system lpr.

 Installation
 ------------